dgcole55/HACPS-slides/source/250401/RDE-example.md

 ---

+# Domain Engineering Model

+- A domain engineering model is a high-level, formal description of a domain and its properties.
+- Think of it as a glossary of concepts (nouns, verbs, adjectives, adverbs) and their relations that is formalized in a machine interpretable fashion.
+- Domain engineering models provide a semantics for requirements engineering.
+- Such mechanizations are achieved using a variety of formal methods and technologies.
+- Historically, formal methods like B and Event-B, RAISE, VDM, and Z are used for critical systems.
+- In the modern day these are augmented by formal methods and tools like Alloy, Coq, Lando, and PVS.
+- The domain engineering model for HARDENS is specified in **Lando and SysMLv2**.
+The background theory for the Lando is specified in Higher-Order Logic (HOL) in Coq and PVS.

+---

+# Domain Engineering Model:  Requirements using Lando

+\begin{center}
+\includegraphics[height=0.85\textheight]{{{FIGURE_DIR}}/rts-domain-model-ex.png}
+\end{center}

+---

 # Requirements using FRET\footnote{This entire summary is straight from "Formal Requirements Elicitation with FRET" by Giannakopoulou, et al. REFSQ-2020.}

 - FRET is a tool for writing, understanding, formalizing, and analyzing requirements.
 - Users write requirements in an intuitive, restricted natural language, called FRETISH, with precise, unambiguous meaning.